America’s Great Suck Out

 I can’t just up an’ run, Jake.
 I can’t leave little Billy alone with that man.
 Not for a single night.
 I need to stay an’ protect my baby brother.
 You know that.

-In a screenplay, you’re choreographing actions (such as driving away) and emotions (fearing a drunk daddy, protecting a vulnerable little boy) largely through dialogue.
-In a screenplay, your options of revelation to an audience are simple.
-You’re either depicting visual actions, or else revealing necessary information through relevant dialogue.
+In a screenplay, you’re either choreographing actions (such as driving away) using very basic, sparse language, or else you’re expressing thoughts/emotions (fearing a drunk daddy, protecting a vulnerable little boy) largely through dialogue.
+So your options are simple.
+You’re either depicting visual actions using very few words, or else revealing necessary information through relevant dialogue.

 It’s up to the writer to convey emotion as simply, as precisely, as possible.
 One can allude to visual cues (Perhaps we see Mary Sue frowning at Jake’s suggestion to leave, for instance.)
 But even that nuanced gesture or expression is ultimately in the hands of the director, working in tandem with the actor, to fine-tune those visual cues, based on the blue-print (script) that you’ve provided.

 Nor is there need to transmit unnecessarily detailed info to your audience.
 Let’s look at the aforementioned Nebraska farmhouse for example.
 Unless that particular structure/color/location is somehow specifically relevant to the plot, it’s simply labeled (in your script) “a farmhouse.”
-Whether it’s well kept or dilapidated, big or small, white or brown or a pleasant Robin’s Egg Blue, if its description isn’t plot-specific, it’s irrelevant in your script.
+Whether it’s new or dilapidated, big or small, white or brown or a pleasant Robin’s Egg Blue—if its description isn’t plot-specific, it’s irrelevant in your script.
 A set director or location scout will run those potential decisions past the film’s director.

 Realize that a script is simply a tool, one of many foundational elements necessary in producing a film.
 And you, the writer, are simply the “tool maker.”
 (And a well-paid toolmaker, should your script make it into a film’s production stage.)